Scrivener’s ARC, Lewis’s OHE, McCarthy and

 teachers to appreciate significant di¤erences.
 And

-without a more developed critical perspective, it is
+without a more developed critical perspective, it

 diªcult for teachers to appreciate the extent of